ayyjohn/ayyjohn.github.io/_posts/2021-11-14-anatomy-of-a-python-stack-trace.md

     raise InvalidSchema("No connection adapters were found for {!r}".format(url)) requests.exceptions.InvalidSchema: No connection adapters were found for 'htts://google.com'
 ```

 <!-- cSpell:enable -->
 Yo, what the fuck, Python?
 I thought we were friends.

-This is the shortest program I've written so far, why is the error so ugly?
+This is the shortest program I've written so far, so why is the error so gnarly?
 No connection adapters were found? `InvalidSchema`?
 I didn't write sessions.py.
 What is `site-packages`?
+How did I get here?
 Guess I'll just give up on being a software engineer.

 Ok no, that's dramatic, but this is a big step away from the two prior examples.
-The reason is that Python starts the stack trace where the error was first caused, and it's not uncommon for an argument not to be validated or break anything for a while before it eventually does.
+The reason is that Python starts the stack trace where the error was first caused, and it's not uncommon for an argument passed to a library function not to be validated or break anything for a while before it eventually does.
 It's really easy to get intimidated by all of this mess dumping into your terminal, but you can fall back to those same steps from before.

 <!-- cSpell:disable -->